What is Apple CarPlay?

 How do I connect it up?

-First up, you’ll need a compatible car, iPhone 5 or newer and an iPhone cable.
+First up, you’ll need a compatible car, iPhone 5 or newer, and an iPhone cable (unless the system is wireless).

 Nearly all compatible cars require a USB connection to enable CarPlay, and thus any car with CarPlay must have at least one USB port.
 Most Audi’s will allow connecting CarPlay through any of its USB ports, but the new Honda Civic Hatch, for instance, can only connect via the port under the centre console.